lietu/better-dns/README.md

  - Cached block lists in case your network isn't working perfectly when you launch the software
  - Periodically checking the lists for updates (e.g. hourly / daily)
  - Monitor for new networks (e.g. WiFi) and update their DNS settings as well
- - Reporting interface similar to Pi-hole
+ - Reporting interface similar to Pi-hole (but probably not as detailed due to privacy issues)

 # License